loui-gh/ft_containers/README.md

 # ft_containers

 Task: Implement the vector and map containers using the structure of the respective STL containers as reference.
 As with all C++ 42 projects, only the C++98 standard may be used.
-NEXT UP: see if fill constructor works )
+NEXT UP: see if fill constructor works by modifying main.

 A container is a holder object that stores a collection of other objects (its elements).
 They are implemented as class templates.
 A 'class template' allows you to define a generic class that can work with different data types.